0615353002-byte/css-filters/README.md

     background-image: linear-gradient(to right, red, blue);
 }
 ```
+See more about gradients at [W3Schools Linear Gradient](https://www.w3schools.com/cssref/func_linear-gradient.php)

 # Practice Assignment
 1. Make the elephant "disapper" when clicked (shrink and fade the opacity to 0)